 60-day Injured List

-The 60-day injured list (known as the 60-day disabled list until the end of the 2018 season) is the longest of the Major League Baseball injured lists.
+The 60-day injured list is the longest of the Major League Baseball injured lists.
 Players placed on the 60-day injured must remain on it for a minimum of 60 days and are temporarily removed from a club's 40-man roster, which often makes the list a last resort for clubs.

 If a club doesn't need a 40-man roster spot to replace an injured player, the player may be kept on the 10-day injured list longer than 60 days rather than being transferred to the 60-day injured list.
 That way, the club won't need to risk losing another player by going through the process to clear a spot on the 40-man roster when the injured player is ready to return.